Probate Q&A Series

 • Only a properly appointed personal representative may access a safe deposit box.

-• Use a Letter of Testamentary if there is a will, or a Letter of Administration if there is none.
+• Use Letters Testamentary if there is a will, or Letters of Administration if there is none.

 • Always carry a certified death certificate when presenting your letters.

-• The bank may require an inventory in the presence of a disinterested witness (N.C.
-Gen. Stat. § 28A-13-3).
+• The bank may require an inventory of the contents.

 • Clerk of Superior Court forms and instructions are available online or at the clerk’s office.